 Although both federal and private student loans are intended for students or their parents to borrow money for educational purposes, there are notable differences to be aware of.

 Federal loan interest rates are set by Congress each year and are based on the 10-year Treasury rate plus an additional increase.
-All the rates are fixed, with the exception of some loans disbursed before July 2006.
+All the rates are fixed, except for some loans disbursed before July 2006.
 Every borrower will receive the same interest rate, though the rates do differ depending on the loan type.

 Private loans, on the other hand, offer both fixed and variable interest rates.
 Applicants can opt for either option.
 Since private lenders set their own rates, rates differ depending on the lender.
-Other factors that may affect your rate include your credit score and income; the more creditworthy you are, the more competitive rates offers you’ll typically receive.
+Other factors that may affect your rate include your credit score and income; the more creditworthy you are, the lower interest rates you’ll typically receive.

 Private lenders have varying policies about charging application and origination fees.
 Federal student loans have origination fees, which may be lower than private lenders’ origination fees.

 Federal loans tend to have less stringent requirements than private lenders.
 Applicants for Direct Subsidized Loans and Direct Unsubsidized Loans don’t have to go through a credit check to qualify, though Direct Subsidized Loans do require applicants to demonstrate financial need.